thisismydesign/ruby-devenv/README.md

 ### Setup

-Add this project as a submodule to your Ruby project's root
+Add this project to your Ruby project's root in it's own subdirectory (e.g. `<project_root>/ruby-devenv`)

+Using `git` this can easily be achieved via submodules:

 `git submodule add https://github.com/thisismydesign/ruby-devenv`

-Checkout its content

 `git submodule init`